Abhinayckrs/Web3/README.md

 # Web3

-Web3 is a user interface that allows you to send Ethereum from one account to another using MetaMask.
+Krypt is a user interface that allows you to send Ethereum from one account to another using MetaMask.

 ## Key Features